lukeSky3434/fronius-energy/README.md

 # Description

 Java programm which reads the current power production of the fronius symo inverter.
-It sends the read values to a influx db (it uses the API v2, which is compatible with Influxdb2 and Influxdb 1.x).
+It sends the values to an influx db (the influx API v2 is used, which is compatible with Influxdb2 and Influxdb 1.x).

 ## Features

-If the production is over the POWER.THRESHOLD value, it switches on the component Shelly PLUG-S - if it goes down under the threshold, it switches the component off.
+Via Environment Variable (SHELLY.PLUGS.MANAGING) you can activate the management of shelly relays, to switch on or off e.g. the Shelly PLUG-S component.
+If the flag is active and the production is over the POWER.THRESHOLD value, it switches on the relay - if it goes down under the threshold, it switches the component off.

 ![Fonius Inverter](symo.jpg)